andrelmbackman/andrelmbackman/README.md

 ### Hi there 👋

-#### 🎸 I'm a music educator turned software engineering student (https://www.hive.fi/en/) based in Helsinki, Finland.
+#### 🎸 I'm a music educator turned software developer student (https://www.hive.fi/en/) based in Helsinki, Finland.

 #### 💻 Interested in algorithms, ML, AI and digital signal processing, to mention a few.